AdobeDocs/experience-manager-65.en/help/sites-administering/flash-viewers-eol.md

 # Flash Viewers End-of-Life Notice{#flash-viewers-end-of-life-notice}

-*Effective January 31, 2017, Adobe Dynamic Media Classic (Scene7) officially ended support for the Flash viewer platform.*
+*Effective January 31, 2017, Adobe Dynamic Media Classic (formerly Scene7) officially ended support for the Flash viewer platform.*

 *For more information about this important change, see the following FAQ website:*